 1.1.
 Please note that using the HTTPS protocol for secure communication over the network is mandatory.
 There is just the root user account created on the router by default.
-Check the product label on the router for the default password1 Access the web interface by logging in with the root user and the the router for the default password1 Access the web interface by logging in with the root user and the corresponding password.
+Check the product label on the router for the default password Access the web interface by logging in with the root user and the corresponding password.
 Successful login grants access to the router's web interface.
 Consult the router Configuration Manual [1] for detailed descriptions and examples of router configuration.